lorint/brick/README.md

 Brick supports all Rails versions which have been current during the past 10 years, which at the time of writing, May 2022, includes Rails 3.1 and above.
-Older versions may still function, but this is not officially supported as significant changes to ActiveRecord came with v3.1, and being as this gem is fairly tightly integrated with everything at the data layer, adding compatibility for earlier versions of Rails becomes difficult.
+Older versions may still function, but this is not officially supported as significant changes to ActiveRecord came with v3.1, and being as much of this gem is tightly integrated with everything at the data layer, adding compatibility for earlier versions of Rails is difficult.

-Brick has a compatibility layer which is automatically applied when used along with older versions of Rails.
-This is provided in order to more easily test the broad range of supported versions of ActiveRecord.
-When running Rails older than v4.2 on Ruby v2.4 or newer then normally everything fails because Fixnum and Bignum were merged to become Integer with newer versions of Ruby.
-This gem provides a patch for this scenario, as well as patches for places Ruby 2.7 would normally error out due to circular references in method definitions in TimeZone and HasManyAssociation.
+When used with older versions of Rails, Brick has a compatibility layer which is automatically applied.
+This makes it easier to test the broad range of supported versions of ActiveRecord.
+An example compatibility provided is when running any Rails older than v4.2 on Ruby v2.4 or newer then normally everything fails because starting with Ruby 2.4 Fixnum and Bignum were merged to become Integer.
+This gem provides a patch for this scenario, as well as patches for places Ruby 2.7 and newer would normally error out due to circular references in method definitions in TimeZone and HasManyAssociation.

 When using the Brick gem with Rails 3.x, more patches are applied to those antique versions of ActiveRecord in order to add #find_by, #find_or_create_by, and an updated version of #pluck.
-This fills in the gaps to allow the gem to work along with the limitations of early versions of ActiveRecord.

 ### 1.b.
 Installation